 Home > About Us > Iran Nomad Tours > Concerns

-If nomadic life ceases to exist, then these people will inevitably gather in villages, as has been witnessed in the Balooch nomads in south east of Iran.
-Soon after these nomads turned to a sedentary lifestyle, they depleted the water reservoirs around their villages and now face serious obstacles for themselves, their farms and their animals.
+If nomadic life ceases to exist, then these people will inevitably gather in villages, as has been witnessed in the Balooch nomads in the southeast of Iran.
+Soon after these nomads turned to a sedentary lifestyle, they depleted the water reservoirs around their villages and now face serious obstacles for themselves, their farms, and their animals.
 By supporting nomads and encouraging their lifestyle, we are making sure that they don’t turn to other lifestyles that endanger nature.

 There have always been some travelers who seek thoughtful immersion in nomadic heritage, discovering their cultural heritage, unparalleled lifestyle, and ancient customs.
 They prefer to be ‘non tourists/‘untourists’ ’ to delve deep into the destination culture and mingle with the locals to savor the journey.
 They wish to have active contribution rather than passive consumption.
 And, this is another main concern of ours: to make sure they achieve what they yearn for.
 We believe in the power of community and interconnectedness, in walking and talking together, and in the sense of liberation, resilience, and achievement that conquering a mountain bestows on any traveler.